 Native apps have been all the rage for the best part of this decade.
 The availability of apps, or lack thereof, has made and killed various mobile operating system platforms.
 Microsoft has been trying to get developers interested in developing apps for Windows Mobile.
-They tried giving money, then they made the apps universal to try and take advantage of their dominance in the desktop market.
+They tried giving money, then made the apps universal to try and take advantage of their dominance in the desktop market.
 Nothing seems to have worked much for Microsoft’s mobile dream.
 And yes, nobody needs a Facebook app on the desktop or even a Twitter app.
 But there are some apps that you do need.
-Firework allows you to turn websites into desktop apps on Windows 10, thus filling the app gap to an extent.
+Firework allows you to turn websites into desktop apps on Windows 10, thus filling the gap.

 There is another app called Nativefier for Windows, macOS, and Linux that lets you turn web apps into desktop apps.